SrushithR/realtime-polling-app/documentation/docs/index.md

 ## Integrating the GraphQL API with the UI code

-Copy the code under `src`, `public` folders and `package.json`, `postcss.config.json` and `tailwind.js` from the GitHub repo files into your `src` folder.
+Copy the following folders from this [git repo](https://github.com/SrushithR/realtime-polling-app) into your project folder:
+1. `src`
+2. `public`
+3.  `package.json`
+4.  `postcss.config.json`
+5.  `tailwind.js`

 To setup the UI project and get it up and running, run the following commands:

 1. `npm install` to install all the dependencies
 2. `npm start` to start the project.
 The code will run on port `3000` and will you automatically be redirected to the web page.
 If not, hit `localhost:3000` on your browser